louislefevre/python-interactive/README.md

 2
 9"
 ```
+Multiline constructs (e.g. loops, functions, classes) must be closed before the code can be executed - you cannot execute individual parts of a construct separately.

+### Python Interactive Rules
 Note that you must adhere to the rules of the Python interpreter when in interactive mode; indentation and line breaks must be used correctly to represent where constructs end.
 For example, this is valid Python code:
 ```python
 for i in range(a):